Hey , is this a 2+1 or bonzer ? Wat's the board size ?AnDi .

 What's weird is having "Backyard Boards" made in China.
 That's a pretty big 'backyard".
 The surfboard industry is full of copycats.
 I've learned over 40 yrs. that it is very much a "monkey see, monkey do" business.
 Branding has become a big deal, which I hate to see, but you go along for the ride if you have to pay a mortgage and feed the kids.

 Howdy Internet amigos.
-Anonymous comments are allowed but all comments must be approved by the moderator at his leisure.
+Anonymous comments are allowed but all comments must be approved by the moderator at his leisure (and he is quite the leisurely fellow).
+All comments that contain the phrase "I bet you won't publish this" will be swiftly deleted.
 Thanks!